Sessions and Captures System

 Note

-For system tuning, the main workflow strategy of MiRA:: is to allow very quick system measurement while giving you all the tools to work and recompute offline.
+For system tuning, the main workflow strategy of MiRA is to allow very quick system measurement while giving you all the tools to work and recompute offline.

 I/O setup